 stuart and sons

 Founded in 1990, Stuart and Sons is relatively new to the market.
 It didn’t take them very long to establish their dominance in the budget-friendly niche.
 If you’re looking to get started with pianos, you can’t go wrong with Stuart and Sons.
-Their upright pianos feature clear sound output with a stunning dynamic range that most pianos in a similar price range are usually unable to match.
+Their upright pianos feature clear sound output with a stunning dynamic range.
+That most pianos in a similar price range are usually unable to match.

 Many professional musicians prefer to work on pianos made by Stuart and Sons to maximize their creative potential.
 These pianos target individuals of all skill levels and lets you maintain good performance without sacrificing clarity.